Our Commitment to Safety Communication

 expanded access, compassionate use, and postmarketing experience

-The Prescribing Information is the primary source of information on the known and potential risks of emicizumab-kxwh for the prophylactic treatment of adult and pediatric patients with hemophilia A with factor VIII (FVIII) inhibitors.
+The Prescribing Information is the primary source of information on the known and potential risks of emicizumab-kxwh for the prophylactic treatment of adult and pediatric patients with hemophilia A with or without factor VIII (FVIII) inhibitors.

 Global systems are in place to continuously monitor the safety of a

 Global safety data for emicizumab-kxwh and thrombotic microangiopathy, serious thrombotic events, and fatalities are currently available.1 Click below to learn more:

 Postmarketing requirements and commitments2 are planned